-- Design levels of challenge purposefully, working within the Zone of Proximal Development to help support students to learn new skills and content. - Use multiple strategies (such as graphic organizers, flexible grouping, access to leveled reading material, and resources in multiple languages) that effectively break down and scaffold learning tasks to meet the varying abilities and needs of students.
+- Use multiple strategies (such as graphic organizers, flexible grouping, access to leveled reading material, or resources in multiple languages) that effectively break down and scaffold learning tasks to meet the varying abilities and needs of students. - → Use Bloom's Taxonomy to scaffold for higher-level thinking. - → Familiarize yourself with and use Depth of Knowledge levels to plan instruction to meet all students' needs. - Support multilingual learners by creating a language-rich environment that surrounds students with oral and written texts needed to succeed in an academic environment.

-- Use Bloom's Taxonomy to scaffold for higher-level thinking. - → Familiarize yourself with and use Depth of Knowledge levels to plan instruction to meet all students' needs. - Support multilingual learners by creating an academic language-rich environment that surrounds students with oral and written texts needed to succeed in an academic environment. - Use the principles of sheltered instruction to structure pedagogy and curriculum for all of your learners, and especially multilingual learners.
-This includes development of both content and language objectives, judicious use of students' native languages for support and explicit teaching of learning strategies. - Create a resource-rich environment that supports all students (including multilingual learners). - Share strategies, processes, and reminders (such as reading comprehension strategies, estimation, and thesis statement development) with posters around the room.
+- Use the principles of sheltered instruction to structure pedagogy and curriculum for all of your learners and especially multilingual learners. - Share strategies, processes, and reminders with posters around the room.
 Students can help create these "how-to" posters during and after working through and mastering a skill or process.
-Remind students about these resources on a regular basis to encourage independence in learning. - Develop a plan to support students who are struggling with material. - → See the principles of Universal Design for Learning for strategies to re-engage and support struggling students. - $\rightarrow$ Set up a regular time to work with students who need support (such as at lunch or after school). - → Establish a peer support network. - Provide specific written and verbal descriptive feedback. - → Provide students with a format/protocol for using feedback to make corrections and resubmit work.
+Remind students about these resources on a regular basis to encourage independence in learning. - Develop a plan moving forward for students who are struggling with material. - → See the principles of Universal Design for Learning for strategies to re-engage and support struggling students - → Set up a regular time to work with students who need support (such as at lunch or after school). - → Establish a peer support network. - Encourage students to do an error assessment on their own work.
+Students can analyze their own and others' work and recognize patterns in errors. - Provide specific written and verbal descriptive feedback. - → Eliminate vague terms like "Good job!"
+Instead, provide concrete examples of students' strengths and areas of growth. - → Provide students a format or protocol for using feedback to make corrections and resubmit work.